-You can also use the inverse of these tells to divert attention away from what your real strategy.
-If you start talking about New York, regularly looking at that area of the board and back to your hand, and sigh, shuffle or look annoyed when when other players claim routes near there, other players will be bound to think that you want trains near New York!
+You can also use the inverse of these tells to divert attention away from your real strategy.
+If you start talking about New York, regularly look at that area of the board and back to your hand, and sigh, shuffle or look annoyed when other players claim routes near there, other players will be bound to think that you want trains near New York!

 2-3 Player strategy tips